apify/actor-vector-database-integrations/actors/chroma/README.md

 To utilize this integration, ensure you have:

 - `Chroma` operational on a server or localhost.
-- An account to compute embeddings using one of the providers (e.g., OpenAI or Cohere), or you can use free Huggingface models.
+- An account to compute embeddings using one of the providers, e.g., OpenAI or Cohere.

 For quick Chroma setup, refer to [Chroma deployment](https://docs.trychroma.com/deployment#docker).
 Chroma can be run in a Docker container with the following commands: